 Meniscus tears are among the most common reasons for orthopaedic surgery.
-If you have a meniscus tear, do you need surgery right away?
+If you have a meniscus tear, do you need surgery right away, or can you play sports with a meniscus tear?
 Can you make the tear or your knee worse?
 In this Ask Dr. Geier video, I answer those questions about a young athlete with a meniscus tear in his knee.

 Mayra in Riverdale, CA asks: